 Asbestos was long a useful material, but when people were exposed to it, they often inhaled its tiny fibers and got very sick.
 Decades after exposure, a person may develop mesothelioma, lung cancer, or asbestosis, all deadly diseases.

 Workers in Owens Corning factories were at particular risk of exposure.
 Handling asbestos can cause fibers to come loose and enter the air.
 Anyone in the facility could have inhaled those fibers or even carried them home on clothing, putting family at risk as well.

 Any workers in other industries who used asbestos products or worked around Owens Corning materials that contained asbestos were also at risk.
 Those most affected by the company’s asbestos products were workers in the construction industry, who handled the materials, like roofers or insulation installers.

 Any construction workers on a site, including electricians, carpenters, plumbers, drywall workers, and others, were at risk of inhaling dust containing asbestos fibers and getting sick later.
 Because the company also made pipe insulation, pipefitters and similar workers were also at risk.

 Litigation over Asbestos

-In another case a man sued the company after being diagnosed with mesothelioma from working with Owens Corning products for decades.
-In the course of the trial it was discovered that Owens Corning hid information about the harmful effects of asbestos, while the material was still used in its products.
+In another case, a man sued the company after being diagnosed with mesothelioma from working with Owens Corning products for decades.
+In the course of the trial, lawyers showed that Owens Corning hid information about the harmful effects of asbestos while the material was still used in its products.
 The jury decided on $31 million in punitive damages and $1.8 million in compensatory damages.